RC de Go!

-RC de Go! is a racing video game developed by Taito, first released to Japanese arcades in 1999 for Taito's G-NET system.
-It was later released for the PlayStation, with publishing in North America and PAL territories handled by Acclaim Entertainment.
+RC de Go! is a racing video game developed by Taito, specifically a radio-controlled car simulator.
+First released to Japanese arcades in 1999 on Taito's G-NET hardware, it was later released for the PlayStation, with publishing in North America and PAL territories handled by Acclaim Entertainment.
 The game received generally positive reviews from video game critics, comparing it to RC Pro-Am.

 Gameplay

 RC de GO! is a racing game.
 The player controls RC cars.
 It features different modes to play: single-race mode, championship mode, and time trials.
 The arcade version utilized RC-style controllers.

 Development

-RC de GO! was developed by Taito and published by Acclaim Entertainment.
+RC de GO! was developed by Taito based on the concept of Densha de Go!, and published by Acclaim Entertainment.
 It was shown at Taito's booth at the 2000 Tokyo Game Show.

 In 2004, Acclaim sold all of their intellectual properties to publisher Throwback Entertainment after going bankrupt.
 In 2011, Throwback sold the Re-Volt IP to South Korean company We Go Interactive.
 The acquisition included RC de GO!.